scottbez1/smartknob/README.md

 - built-in diametric magnet for encoder
 - Proven option

-This is overall the easiest motor to get started with.
-Low cogging and a built-in diametric magnet are great!
+This is overall the easiest motor to get started with, low cogging and a built-in diametric magnet are great!

 Sadly, does not seem to be available any longer.